cloudmesh/classes/docs/source/i524/lectures.rst

 	     considerably.
 If you want to work ahead, start with the theory track.

-.. warning:: Lectures listed on this page will be ready for review
+.. warning:: At the end of the page you find a link to unreleased
-	     when they are marked as released.
-If they are not released they will be updated as part of the class.
-However instead of waiting for the release, we have opted to show you our current draft lectures.
+	     lectures.

 Based on our experience with residential and online classes we will for the first time not require that you have to do the class videos at